duffee/Mastering-Perl-for-Bioinformatics2/docs/Chapter5.md

 Add another 5 minutes for changing get_dbmfile to dbmfile in test and changing $self->rebase{$enzyme} to $self->rebase->{$enzyme} in module.
 (changed documentation while I was there, too)
+These changes were necessary because the old module used a bespoke accessor, get_dbmfile, to get the dbmfile attribute.
+This is down to your preference whether to name accessors/mutators with get/set or not.

 ## Migrating to Moo